fernandino143/predictiveScaling/README.md

 Predictive ECS Scaling
 ===

-Lambda function created in order to read the Task Definition before updating the ECS Service.
+Lambda function created in order to read the Task Definition memory utilization before updating the ECS Service.

 ## How it works